Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Network Model and Notations

+Note that there are works that classify the operations at the node level, e.g., \cite{Bhattad05}, however, in this paper, we adopt link level classification.
+As pointed out in \cite{Langberg06}, the encoding links is an accurate estimation of the total amount of computations performed by a coding network and is more closely related to the encoding complexity.

-As in \cite{Koetter03}, we define the line graph of a network $G=(V,E)$, denoted by $L(G)$, as a directed, simple graph with vertex set $E$ and edge set $\{(e_i,e_j)\in E^2; head(e_i)=tail(e_j)\}$.
-The line graph $L(G)$ is obviously finite and acyclic since $G$ is finite and acyclic.
+We will need to use the line graph of a network $G=(V,E)$, denoted by $L(G)$, which is defined as a directed, simple graph with vertex set $E$ and edge set $\{(e_i,e_j)\in E^2; e_i$ is an incoming link of $e_j\}~($e.g., see \cite{Koetter03}$)$.
+The line graph $L(G)$ is obviously finite and acyclic, since $G$ is finite and acyclic.